Hector Cantú

-Hector Cantú (born September 16, 1961) is an American writer, editor, and newspaper comic strip creator, best known for the Latino-American strip Baldo.
+Hector David Cantú (born September 16, 1961) is an American writer, editor, and newspaper comic strip creator, best known for the Latino-American strip Baldo.

 Biography

 Early life and career

 Cantú created his first cartoon at age 12 for a community newspaper in Crystal City, Texas, owned by his brother, inspired by Mad magazine cartoonists Sergio Aragonés and Antonio Prohías.
 He attended Skyline High School in Dallas, where he was editor of the school newspaper.
 He studied journalism at the University of Texas at Austin, where he was an assistant managing editor at The Daily Texan.
 He later worked as a reporter and editor at the San Antonio Light, the Dallas Times Herald, and The Dallas Morning News.
 He was managing editor of Hispanic Business magazine in Santa Barbara, California.
 He has written freelance for the Los Angeles Times Magazine, The Hollywood Reporter, and D Magazine.
 Cantú is among the 21 Latino comic book and comic strip authors and artists featured in comic historian Frederick Luis Aldama's 2009 book Your Brain on Latino Comics.